vnck/vnck.github.io/_posts/2021-08-18-visualising-sg-anti-vax-communities.md

 Generally, within anti-vax communities in Singapore, members use reports on negative symptoms to view vaccines in negative light.
 Vaccines are often mentioned together with words such as toxic, risks, and experimental.
 How vaccines might negatively affect the body is a topic discussed in detail, with specific references to organs in the body such as the liver or heart, as well as detailed symptoms such as fever and stroke.
 Alternative treatments also appears as a topic—community B is distinct in its interest in home-based natural remedies.

-Finally, there is frequent requests for more information, as well as encouragement to share misinformation, targeting friends and families.
+Finally, frequent requests for more information, as well as encouragement to share misinformation were observed, targeting friends and families.
 Evidently, these channels are significant sources of misinformation.